rsm-gh/WGen/README.md

 ## So what is WgGen?

 It is a Text Graphical software that allows the dynamic generation of words and their use with external commands.
-In more simple words, it can allow to genereate passwords and create brute force attacks.

 [Screenshoot to be added]